Events in the Locality or Online

 Could you be a Winner?

-The next draw will be held in May 2025.
+The next draw will be held in September 2025.

 The Parish Ikutha Project is going well and we have had several draws for the Jackpot.
 We encourage you to take part this year and have the chance to win prizes and contribute to the Parish project - all at the same time!
 You can read more about the project here and fill out the form to join the Jackpot Club by clicking the link below.
 Or contact Sarah on the LiveSimply team at livesimply@st-dunstans.org